harish05113/FGMC-Customer-Analysis/README.md

 driven by retailers stocking up ahead of Christmas.
 Supply chain and procurement planning should account for this 2x demand spike.

-### 5. Cohort retention stabilises at 15–25% from Month 3 onwards
+### 5. Cohort retention stabilises at ~21% from Month 3 onwards
-While 8 in 10 new customers never return after their first purchase, those who do become consistent repeat buyers.
+Average Month-1 retention is 21.2% — meaning roughly 8 in 10 new
+customers never return after their first purchase.
+However retention stabilises at 21.6% by Month 3 and holds steady, indicating that customers who return once tend to become consistent repeat buyers.
 Improving Month-1 retention is the highest-leverage growth opportunity.

 ---